Frequently Asked Questions.

 In a head-to-head comparison of various cognitive performance tests known to be sensitive to fatigue induced by sleep loss, investigators at the Walter Reed Army Institute of Research concluded that “the Psychomotor Vigilance Test was among the most sensitive to sleep restriction, was among the most reliable with no evidence of learning over repeated administrations, and possesses characteristics that make it among the most practical for use in the operational environment.”

 Fatigue is expressed in terms of “PVT lapses”, that is, the expected value of the number of lapses of attention that a given individual would get if a PVT was done at an equivalent level of fatigue.
-This calibration of fatigue expressed as PVT lapses is based on laboratory data on PVT performance relative to sleep timing and duration and time of day (Van Dongen, Price et al. 2001; Van Dongen, Maislin et al. 2003; Mollicone, Van Dongen et al. 2008).
+This calibration of fatigue expressed as PVT lapses is based on laboratory data on PVT performance relative to sleep timing and duration and time of day.1

-There are a variety factors in aviation potentially contributing to fatigue that are not accounted for in performance estimates generated by the Aviation Fatigue Meter, such as: hypoxia, time on task, visual fatigue, cumulative flight time, and number of takeoffs and landings.
-Including these effects in fatigue models is a subject of ongoing scientific investigation, and when validated results become available, they will be included in the fatigue model used by the Aviation Fatigue Meter.
+There are a variety factors potentially contributing to fatigue that are not accounted for in performance estimates generated by Fatigue Meter, such as: hypoxia, time on task, visual fatigue, and cumulative duty time.
+Including these effects in fatigue models is a subject of ongoing scientific investigation, and when validated results become available, they will be included in the fatigue model used by Fatigue Meter.

-Individuals can experience different levels of performance deficits due to fatigue (Van Dongen, Baynard et al. 2004).
-Some people are much more susceptible than others to performance deficits due to working at night or during extended periods of wakefulness.
-Performance estimates generated by the Aviation Fatigue Meter are based on population averages.
-Future versions of the Aviation Fatigue Meter will be able to tailor performance estimates to account for individual differences in susceptibility to fatigue (Van Dongen, Mott et al. 2007).
+Individuals can experience different levels of performance deficits due to fatigue.1 Some people are much more susceptible than others to performance deficits due to working at night or during extended periods of wakefulness.
+Performance estimates generated by Fatigue Meter are based on population averages.
+Future versions of Fatigue Meter will be able to tailor performance estimates to account for individual differences in susceptibility to fatigue.2

 You may have heard the term WOCL (Window of Circadian Low) that refers to the part of your circadian rhythm that occurs during the later part of your usual sleep period and is associated with intense sleepiness and fatigue.
 Operations that involve working during the WOCL are especially susceptible to fatigue.